astropy/astroquery/docs/desi/desi.rst

 This example shows how to query a certain region with DesiLegacySurvey.
-We'll use a set of coordinates that define the region of interest, and search within a 5 arcmin radius.
+We'll use a set of coordinates that define the region of interest, and search within a 15 arcsec box.

 .. doctest-remote-data::